A Tree Grows in Brooklyn (1945 film): Critical reception

-The film was widely praised by critics.
-Bosley Crowther of The New York Times called it "a vastly affecting film" and praised the "generally excellent cast", singling out Garner, who "with her plain face and lank hair, is Miss Smith's Francie Nolan to the life", and Dunn, who portrays her father with a "deep and sympathetic tenderness".
+Critics praised the film.
+Bosley Crowther of The New York Times called it "a vastly affecting film" and praised the "generally excellent cast", singling out Garner, who, "with her plain face and lank hair, is Miss Smith's Francie Nolan to the life", and Dunn, who portrays her father with a "deep and sympathetic tenderness".
 Crowther added: "In the radiant performance by these two actors of a dreamy adoration between father and child is achieved a pictorial demonstration of emotion that is sublimely eloquent".
 He also praised the "easy naturalness" with which Kazan directs.

-A Pittsburgh Sun-Telegraph review called Garner's performance "astonishingly superb" and said Dunn's portrayal "has the mark of greatness about it".
+A Pittsburgh Sun-Telegraph review called Garner's performance "astonishingly superb", and said Dunn's portrayal "has the mark of greatness about it".

 The Star Tribune acknowledged McGuire for lending "intelligence and depth to a role which, in the hands of a less capable player, might have been shallow and lifeless".
 This review also complimented the studio for successfully transferring the novel to the screen, managing to trim the novel's scope without distorting the story or message.

 Variety praised Kazan's direction for handling the potentially tragic story of the overcrowded and poverty-stricken Brooklyn tenements capably and not letting the film become "maudlin".

-In The Nation in 1945, critic James Agee was disappointed, "The Tree's attention to poverty and need, though frank as such things go in films, is also temperate compared with the staring facts of poverty and need; the comfortable have always been able to lick their chops over the hunger of others if that hunger is presented with the right sort of humorous or pathetic charm ...
+Writing in The Nation, critic James Agee was disappointed, however, saying: "The Tree's attention to poverty and need, though frank as such things go in films, is also temperate compared with the staring facts of poverty and need; the comfortable have always been able to lick their chops over the hunger of others if that hunger is presented with the right sort of humorous or pathetic charm ...
 The characters themselves bother me most, but here I have an even harder time defining my mistrust of them.
 It is, roughly, that the imagination has been used a little too glibly to blow up and trim off the presumptive originals of these characters into very comfortably readable, actable, easily understandable creatures, whose faults and virtues are all tagged or neatly braided."

-A modern review by Leonard Maltin calls the film "perfect in every detail".
+A retrospective review by Leonard Maltin called the film "perfect in every detail".

-A Tree Grows in Brooklyn was recognized as one of the ten best films of the year by the National Board of Review, Time, and The New York Times, among others.

 Accolades

-The film won in one acting category, earned an honorary juvenile award, and received a nomination for adapted screenplay at the 18th Academy Awards:
+The film was recognized as one of the ten best films of the year by the National Board of Review, Time, and The New York Times, among others.
+At the 18th Academy Awards, it won in one acting category, earned an honorary juvenile award, and received a nomination for adapted screenplay: